 In the above example, the next reference of the start node is set none because the first node becomes the last node in the reversed list.
 The previous reference of the last node should is also set to

-None since it become the previous node.
-The next references of all the other nodes in the original list is swapped with the previous references.
+None since it becomes the previous node.
+Lastly, The next references of all the other nodes in the original list are swapped with the previous references.